robotology/realsense-holder-calibration/README.md

    - the desired update period of the module
    - the eye version of the robot
    - (optional) the absolute path to the calibration matrix file (produced by the module `realsense-holder-calibration`)

+   Additionally, the following parameters are also available:
+   - the `use_ros` parameter which enable/disables streaming to ROS as a TF transform
+   - the `ros_src_frame_id` that decides the parent id of the TF transform
+   - the `ros_dest_frame_id` that decides the child id of the TF transform

 If the path of the calibration matrix file is not provided, the module will search for it in `.local/share/yarp/context/realsense-holder-publisher/eMc.txt`.